dezhishen/openlist-docs-old/docs/guide/drivers/aliyundrive_open.md

 #### 4.5.
 Common Issues
 1. **UserNotAllowedAccessResource**
 > Q: When playing AliYun Drive videos online, it cannot play and prompts the error: **`UserNotAllowedAccessResource`**.
 > A: **The user's capacity is exceeded**, restricting playback.
-You need to expand the capacity or delete unnecessary files to free up space.
-The prompts in OpenList and the official AliYun Drive app are as shown below:
+You need to expand the capacity or delete unnecessary files to free up space
+> - In OpenList, it prompts: `ExceedCapacity Forbidden: Execeed Capactity Forbidden`.
+> - In AliYun Drive, it prompts: `云盘可用空间不足` (Insufficient available space in cloud drive).

 2. Transcoding in progress, please try again later.
 > Q: When viewing a video in AliYun Drive, it prompts `Transcoding in progress, please try again later`, and when mounting in OpenList, it prompts: `failed link: failed get link: UserNotAllowedAccessResource: user not allowed access resource for violation`.